alptekinsunnetci/RouterOS-Backup-Explorer/README.md

 ```

 This verifier **cannot be reversed** to the plaintext (that would require solving the
-elliptic-curve discrete-log problem).
-The `-wordlist` mode therefore only **verifies**
+elliptic-curve discrete-log problem) — the tool cannot reveal or recover a password.
+The
-candidates: it recomputes the verifier for each candidate password and compares.
-This is
+optional `-wordlist` mode only **checks** candidates you supply: it recomputes the verifier
+for each candidate and reports whether one matches.
+It is a *verification* convenience for
-intended for recovering **your own** forgotten password from **your own** backup.
+confirming a password you already believe is correct on **your own** backup — not a cracker,
+recovery, or bypass tool.
+It is entirely separate from (and not needed for) decoding the
+configuration.

 ---